Ma Shouyu

-Ma Shouyu (马守愚 (馬守愚), 1908 - 1977) was a political figure in the People's Republic of China.
+Ma Shouyu (马守愚 (馬守愚), 1908 - 1977) was a political figure in the early Chinese Communist Party.

 Early life

 Ma was born in Tai'an County, Shandong Province.

 Career

 In 1924, he was admitted to Shandong Provincial First Normal School.
-He joined the Communist Youth League of China at the school and became a member of the Communist Party of China the same year.
-In 1925, the CPC Shandong Provincial Executive Committee sent him to Tai'an, to establish party organizations.
+He joined the Communist Youth League of China at the school and became a member of the Chinese Communist Party (CCP) the same year.
+In 1925, the CCP Shandong Provincial Executive Committee sent him to Tai'an, to establish party organizations.
 Wang Zhongxiu and Yu Zanzhi were sent to Tai'an soon after.
 They recruited Qin Shaoxiang and Sun Jianlin as party members in Tai'an Railway Station.